Guyana Driver's Licence Guide 2026

 How long does the entire licence process take?

-From provisional licence to full licence typically takes 1-3 months, depending on how quickly you pass the written and road tests and how much practice you need.
-The provisional licence is valid for 3 months and can be renewed up to 3 times.
+From written test to full licence typically takes 1-3 months, depending on how quickly you pass the road test and how much practice you need.
+The process is: written test → provisional licence (3 months, renewable up to 3 times) → road test → full licence (issued same day).
+First-time applicants can only get Car, Cycle, or Tractor classes.

 Do I need a TIN to get a driver's licence?